inteliquent/voice-platform-demo/README_doorman_demo.md

 - MOS score
 - Audio quality

-**NOTE:** To disable call forwarding dial the following:
+**NOTE:** To disable call forwarding, dial the following:
 - VZW - `*73`
 - AT&T or T-Mobile - `##002#`

 ### Dashboard

-All Inteliquent Voice Platform customers have access to a custom dashboard that shows real time information regarding their traffic.
-Example of such dashboard (will show information regarding calls generated in this demo) can be found here: https://p.datadoghq.com/sb/6e25311b3-fdf5071eeeb018205c8c828e9c5b8ce9
+All Inteliquent Voice Platform customers have access to a custom dashboard that shows real-time information regarding their traffic.
+An example of such a dashboard (which will show information regarding calls generated in this demo) can be found here: https://p.datadoghq.com/sb/6e25311b3-fdf5071eeeb018205c8c828e9c5b8ce9